tmoling/Basic-Portfolio/README.md

 # Don't Box Me In

+### How it Works
-### This basic site shows the application of HTML and CSS in a clean design.
+This basic site shows the application of HTML and CSS in a clean design.